Introduction

 China Lake Ridgecrest Gate

-Innovation Fueled by War and Peace
+Innovation Fueled by Military Engineering

 NOTS, now the Naval Air Weapons Station China Lake, has been at the forefront of some remarkable inventions that have impacted both military and civilian life: